lzhang638/lizhang.github.io/_pages/about.md

     An overtaking control architecture for overtaking is developed for autonomous vehicles using Model Predictive Control (MPC).
 The proposed architecture is comprised of three components:Trajectory Planner, MPC and a low-level Controller.

-* Herbicide Spraying Algorithm based on Pattern Recognition for Spraying Drones, Jun 2018-May 2019
+* Herbicide Spraying Algorithm based on Pattern Recognition for Spraying Drones

   Innovative and Entrepreneurial Project, _Hefei University of Technology_

+  Jun 2018-May 2019

   * Fields: Image Processing, Drones
   * Role: Algorithms Team Leader